ndd21/PHYS281/docs/demo-functions.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PG7MgQnWWIc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-If you have a piece of code that does a particular job and you need to reuse it multiple times it is useful to define it as a @(function).
+If you have a piece of code that does a particular job and you need to reuse it multiple times it is useful to define it as a [function](glossary.md#function).

-To define a function you use the [`def`](https://www.w3schools.com/python/ref_keyword_def.asp)
-@(keyword) followed by the name you want to give the function, followed by brackets containing any
-@(arguments) that the function takes.
+To define a function you use the [`def`](https://www.w3schools.com/python/ref_keyword_def.asp) [keyword](glossary.md#keyword) followed by the name you want to give the function, followed by brackets containing any [arguments](glossary.md#argument) that the function takes.
 The definition line should be finished with a colon `:`.
 The function contents then follow, with indents at the start of the line defining code that is within the function.
 E.g.,